-4.9 Remove the nut and bolt from the calibrator and examine them.
-The fastener assembly has failed the test if threads show signs of stripping, shear or torsion failure or the nut fails to turn freely, by hand, on those threads occupied by the nut in the test position.
-(The nut does not have to freely turn the entire length of the thread to pass this test.)
+5.9 Remove the nut and bolt from the calibrator and examine them.
+If the fastener assembly threads show signs of stripping, shear or torsion failure or the nut fails to turn freely, by hand, on those threads occupied by the nut in the test position, then the assembly has failed the test.

+Note 2 - The nut does not have to freely turn the entire length of the thread to pass this test.